dsw5775/bspline/README.md

-This is a B-Spline implementation in my project by using OpenMP and CUDA.
+This is a B-Spline implementation in my project by using OpenMP (C/C++ and Fortran) and CUDA.

 It covers 1-dimensional to 5-dimensional data.
 You can calculate the fitting value, first- and second-derivative for 1-dimensional data.